Early Hick

 Adjective Ordering

-Section titled “Adjective Ordering”Multiple ka- adjectives follow this order:
+Section titled “Adjective Ordering”Multiple ka- derived forms follow this order:

 - Quality/Evaluation (ka-‘il “good-like”, ka-thral “sacred-like”)